ModLabsCC/KPaper/README.md

 ## Installation

-You can add KPaper to your project using the Maven repository hosted by Modlabs.
+You can add KPaper to your project using the Maven repository hosted by ModLabs.

 ### Gradle
 ```kotlin